 -

-Two degrees at the same time: Bachelor’s in Arts, Fine Art, Music or Science and a Bachelor of Education.
+In Con-Ed, you are taking two degrees at the same time: a Bachelor of Arts, Music, Kinesiology or Science and a Bachelor of Education.
+This program takes 5 years to complete.

 -